mitchellh/hashstructure/README.md

   * Optionally, specify a custom hash function to optimize for speed, collision avoidance for your data set, etc.

   * Optionally, hash the output of `.String()` on structs that implement fmt.Stringer, allowing effective hashing of time.Time

-  * Optionally, override the hashing process with a `hash` field or by implementing `hashstructure.Hashable`.
+  * Optionally, override the hashing process by implementing `Hashable`.

 ## Installation